The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/3-fetching-useeffect.md

 ## Challenge

-Build a simple application that loads a random dog image from the endpoint `https://dog.ceo/api/breeds/image/random` on load and renders the image.
+Build a simple Vite project called `dog-app` that loads a random dog image from the endpoint `https://dog.ceo/api/breeds/image/random` on load and renders the image.
+Add a button that fetches and replaces the dog image.

 State required:
 * `dogImage` (defaults to `''` on load, set to the dog image when the fetch returns)